 He leans in, giving me time to back away, but there’s no way I’m running from him again.
 At the first touch of his mouth, I’m home, that connection alive and kicking.
 The taste of him is already familiar, essential, as he kisses me tenderly at first, the two of us getting worked up as it continues on.
 My fingers run through his hair.
 His hands tighten on my waist.
 And the pull between us is as strong as ever.

-A sound emanating from Charlotte’s bedroom has me breaking away, still unable to believe he’s actually here next to me, that we got hot and heavy again so quickly.
+A sound coming from Charlotte’s bedroom has me breaking away, still unable to believe he’s actually here next to me, that we got hot and heavy again so quickly.

 He runs a hand through that golden hair, smoothing it back in place from where I may have messed it up, wanting to touch the inviting strands.
 “You ready for that date?”